 Yoga for depression and stress

-Supported by studies and researches
+Supported by studies and research

 How yoga controls depression and stress

 It turns out that in doing the poses while dealing with the breath, the body’s endorphins and serotonin levels are offset, as well as stimulating genes that develop neurochemicals responsible for inflecting down the body and brain’s stress response.
-Decorated with proper stress management through yoga, anyone with stress and depression can cope better when faced situations that would trigger their symptoms.
+Decorated with proper stress management through yoga, anyone with stress and depression can cope better when faced with situations that would trigger their symptoms.

 Yoga vs. medicine